jekhokie/raspberry-noaa-v2/README.md

 In addition, it's recommended that the Official Release of [Raspberry Pi OS](https://www.raspberrypi.org/software/) operating system is used
 **(not the very latest build)** - this is the OS that has been tested and proven working.

-As of September 2023, raspberry-noaa-v2 can also be installed on regular 64 bit computers running any Debian Bullseye-based distro.
-Itmhas been developed and tested on LMDE 5 "Elsie" which I also recommend for users coming from Windows, as it has many similarities.
-It can be downloaded here: [https://mirrors.layeronline.com/linuxmint/debian/lmde-5-cinnamon-64bit.iso](https://mirrors.layeronline.com/linuxmint/debian/lmde-5-cinnamon-64bit.iso)
+As of September 2023, raspberry-noaa-v2 can also be installed on regular 64 bit computers running any Debian Bookworm-based distro.
+Itmhas been developed and tested on LMDE 6 "Faye" which I also recommend for users coming from Windows, as it has many similarities.
+It can be downloaded here: [https://mirrors.layeronline.com/linuxmint/debian/lmde-6-cinnamon-64bit.iso](https://mirrors.layeronline.com/linuxmint/debian/lmde-6-cinnamon-64bit.iso)

 If you do test with another OS - again, please submit a PR and let us know how it works out!